sddaniels/transition-forward-project/src/pages/resources/policies/index.md

 title: Policies
 excerpt: >-
-  In this section you will find information about workplace policies as they relate to transgender and transitioning individuals.
+  In this section you will find information about workplace policies as they relate to transgender, non-binary, and transitioning individuals.
 template: docs
 ---